-This course is a prerequisite course for Art 2, drawing and painting, digital media, and commercial art classes.
+This course is a prerequisite course for Art 2, Drawing and Painting, Career Art, and Digital Media classes.

 Art 2

 This course is designed to further develop the concepts and skills learned in Art 1 and is available for second level art students.
 Students will use the skills and techniques learned previously to enhance artwork in two and three-dimensional projects using a variety of different media.
 The two-dimensional media includes graphite, charcoal, pastels, colored pencil, acrylic, watercolor, and ink techniques.
 Three-dimensional work explored in this class includes ceramics, and non-traditional sculpture materials.
 The students will develop an ability to make effective choices concerning media, techniques, subject matter, methods of interpretation, and compositional design.
 This course is a prerequisite for Art 3.